 Have you read Matilda by Roald Dahl?
 In the story Matilda is a little genius who comes up with tricks to teach her ogre of a headteacher a lesson.
 When Miss Trunchbull wrongly accuses Matilda of putting a newt in the water jug, Matilda feels a strange sense of power.
 She uses that power to tip the glass without touching it, spilling the water over her horrible headteacher!
 This activity is taken from a new book called Matilda's How To Be A Genius and will show you how to complete a similar feat...

-- (Tissue paper
+- 🎸 Tissue paper

-- A per
+- 🎸 A pen

 - Round-ended scissors

+- ⊘ A balloon

 - A wool jumper or fake fur

 - Feathers and small polystyrene balls (optional)